fbpx

 These plants are grown in warmer climates similar to the Mediterranean.
 However, exact growing zone differs according to your chosen cultivar.
 Most grow in USDA Zones 8-11 but some types can grow in Zones as low as 6.

-Pomegranate tree with fresh fruits
+pomegranate tree with fresh fruits

 Types of pomegranates to grow